 Demonstrate that the ultimate goal of the event is related to the education of youth by the development of adult/teen leadership skills for the enhancement of the horse industry.

 Demonstrate support, collaboration, partnerships, and links with other entities.
-The AYHC looks for a minimum of two (2) organizations of dissimilar affiliation to participate as co-sponsors.
+Priority will be given to projects that involve a minimum of two (2) organizations of dissimilar affiliation to participate as co-sponsors.
 Examples of co-sponsors meeting this requirement are 4-H and Pony Clubs, 4-H and FFA, Pony Club and breed associations, state horse councils, and horseman’s associations, or groups that use horses with kids.